onesteinbv/addons-sendcloud/delivery_sendcloud_official/README.rst

 In short this is how the module works:

-- the user creates a sale order in Odoo; the user clicks on "Add shipping" button and selects one of the shipping methods provided by SendCloud
+- the user creates a sale order in Odoo; the user clicks on "Add shipping" button and selects one of the shipping methods provided by Sendcloud
 - when confirming the sale order, a delivery document is generated (stock.picking)
 - when confirming the picking, a parcel (or multiple parcels) for the specific sales order are created in Sendcloud under Shipping > Created labels
 - the picking is updated with the information from Sendcloud (tracking number, tracking url, label etc...)